 Today the commemorative pump was officially unveiled by the John Snow Society and Westminster Council.

 The original pump was at the centre of the famous outbreak of cholera in 1854 which claimed the lives of over 600 people in Soho.
 It was named after Dr John Snow, who mapped the cases of illness and pinpointed the pump as the source of the outbreak.
-He had the pump’s handle removed and stopped the outbreak.
+He had the pump’s handle removed.

 Dr John Snow’s work tracing the outbreak to a public water hand pump determined that cholera was conveyed in water.
 Prior to the discovery it was widely believed cholera spread through dirty air.
 His research is considered groundbreaking and changed the way scientists investigated and treated epidemics across the world.